dymicboy/jaehong-vim-tmux/README.md

 # jaehong-vim-tmux

 ## Warning
- - Install script will overwrite your existing configuration files.
  - This is only for Linux.
  - You need copilot token to use copilot.vim.
-Please remove it on `nvim/init.vim` if you don't have it.
+Please remove it on `nvim/init.vim` if you don't have the token.
+ - This will overwrite
+     - .agignore
+     - neovim configuration files
+     - coc configuration files
+     - tmux configuration files

 ## Installation
  - Clone this repository.
- - To install all components, run `bash install.sh`.
+ - To install all components, run `bash {repository path}/install.sh`.
  - You can install each component separately by running each install script in each directory.

 ## Components

-### Vim(NeoVim)
+### NeoVim
- - Install with `bash nvim/install_jaehong_nvim.sh`
+ - Install with `bash {repository path}/nvim/install_jaehong_nvim.sh`

 #### Vim Plugins
  - fugitive: Git wrapper for vim. (:Git blame, :Git mergetool, etc.)